megmug/olang-bachelor-thesis/README.md

 - Operating system:
     * Linux
     * Microsoft Windows 10
     * Microsoft Windows 11
-    * Mac OS probably works too, but it was not tested
+    * Mac OS - if it doesn't work, see the comment in stack.yaml for a workaround!
-- AND EITHER working haskell-stack >= 2.7.5 installation OR (recommended) working nix >= 2.6 installation
+- AND EITHER working haskell-stack >= 2.7.5 installation OR (recommended for full dev-environment) working nix >= 2.6 installation